-Let’s start with some marketing strategies definitions I found helpful from Eric Wittlakes Feb.
-16, 2012 article, Lead Generation is Crippling Demand Generation:
+Let’s start with some marketing strategies definitions I found helpful from an article by Eric Wittlakes, Lead Generation is Crippling Demand Generation:

 - Demand generation: the practice of creating demand for an organization’s products or services through marketing.
 The direct outcome is your audience is more likely to purchase your products or services.

 Why the distinction at all?
-Demand Generation vs. Traditional Marketing Agencies by an author of Inbound Sales Network says, “In today’s business world, more and more companies now hold marketing accountable for revenue contribution or quota; in many cases, they are doing this for the first time.”
+Demand Generation vs. Traditional Marketing Agencies by the Inbound Sales Network says, “In today’s business world, more and more companies now hold marketing accountable for revenue contribution or quota; in many cases, they are doing this for the first time.”